-I have audited the financial report of the State Planning Commission for the financial year ended 30 June 2020.
+I have audited the financial report of the State Planning Commission for the financial year ended 30 June 2021.

-In my opinion, the accompanying financial report gives a true and fair view of the financial position of the State Planning Commission as at 30 June 2020, its financial performance and its cash flows for the year then ended in accordance with relevant Treasurer's Instructions issued under the provisions of the Public Finance and Audit Act 1987 and Australian Accounting Standards.
+In my opinion, the accompanying financial report gives a true and fair view of the financial position of the State Planning Commission as at 30 June 2021 and its financial performance for the year then ended in accordance with relevant Treasurer's Instructions issued under the provisions of the Public Finance and Audit Act 1987 and Australian Accounting Standards.